-Subsequent to performing its annual impairment test, the Company assessed that there were indications of goodwill impairment for the Innovia segment as a result of the closure of a Belgian production facility and continuing demand challenges in the label materials industry, which required the carrying value of the CGU to be re-tested for impairment at December 31, 2023.
+In 2023, subsequent to performing its annual impairment test, the Company assessed that there were indications of goodwill impairment for the Innovia segment as a result of the closure of a Belgian production facility and continuing demand challenges in the label materials industry, which required the carrying value of the CGU to be re-tested for impairment at December 31, 2023.
 The recoverable amount of the Innovia CGU, measured at its fair value in use, was \$762.8 million at December 31, 2023.
 This resulted in a non-cash goodwill impairment charge of \$95.0 million for the Innovia segment, which was recognized on a separate line in the consolidated income statements.
 The pre-tax discount rate used at December 31, 2023 was 11%.
-Any adverse movement in key assumptions, including discount rates, could lead to additional impairment in future periods.